Nagpur Metro

 Nagpur Metro, also called as Majhi Metro is a rapid transit system for the city of Nagpur, located in the state of Maharashtra, India.
 The system consists of 2 colour-coded lines serving 37 stations, with a total length of 38.2 kilometres (23.7 mi).
 It is also being touted as the greenest metro rail in India.

-The prime minister inaugurated operations on Nagpur Metro on 8 March 2019 via video conferencing along with Chief Minister of Maharashtra, Devendra Fadnavis and Union Cabinet Minister Nitin Gadkari.
+According to journalistic accounts, the metro project influenced livelihoods and urban lifestyle patterns in the city.The Prime minister of India, Narendra Modi inaugurated operations on Nagpur Metro on 8 March 2019 via video conferencing along with Chief Minister of Maharashtra, Devendra Fadnavis and Union Cabinet Minister Nitin Gadkari.